harizMunawar/school-report-management/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+[^1]:Keep in my mind that this step is only for Windows OS.
+For more information about this step please read the [official weasyprint documentation](https://weasyprint.readthedocs.io/en/stable/install.html)